SundareshSankaran/Find-Nearest-Neighbours/README.md

 The Find Nearest Neighbors Custom Step searches a base table to identify nearest neighbors to observations in an input query table, based on a distance formula.

-This step facilitates  applications in recommendation engines, similarity analysis, and search.
-With the increased focus on generative AI today, this step can be used to match embeddings and enhance semantic search and large language models.
+This step facilitates  applications in recommendation engines, similarity analysis, search and others.
+With an increased focus on generative AI, this step can be used to match embeddings to find similar documents and augment semantic search and large language models.

-This custom step makes use of the fastknn.fastknn action.
+This custom step makes use of the fastknn.fastknn SAS Cloud Analytics Services (CAS) action.

 ## A general idea

 ![A general idea](/img/Find%20Nearest%20Neighbors.png)

 ## SAS Viya Version Support
 Tested in Viya 4, Stable 2023.11

 ## Requirements